 The Company's Term Loan Commitment matures in February 2025.
-The Company has not defaulted on debt or interest payments in the past and is engaging in negotiations with the Term Loan Lenders to amend its existing debt agreement.
-In addition, the Company has taken steps to improve its operations and liquidity, including (i) amendments to existing borrowing arrangements, (ii) access to financing through a private placement and (iii) various actions that were implemented during the past 12 months that resulted in lower operating expenses, and increased cash flows from operations.
-However, there is no guarantee that the Company will obtain satisfactory financing terms or adequate financing.
-Failure to obtain adequate financing on satisfactory terms could have a material adverse effect on the Company's results of operations or financial condition.
+The Company is engaging in negotiations with the Term Loan Lenders to amend its existing debt agreement.
+In addition, the Company has taken steps to improve its operations and liquidity, including (i) amendments in 2023 to existing borrowing arrangements, (ii) access to financing through a private placement and (iii) various actions that were implemented during the past 12 months that resulted in lower operating expenses, and positive cash flows from operations.
+However, there is no guarantee that the Company will obtain satisfactory refinancing terms or adequate financing.
+Failure to obtain adequate financing or satisfactory terms could have a material adverse effect on the Company's results of operations or financial condition.